 Financial liabilities at amortised cost including trade payables, other payables and accruals, dividend payable, amounts due to related parties and borrowings are subsequently measured at amortised cost, using the effective interest method.
-The related interest expense is recognised in profit or loss.
+The related interest expense is recognised in accordance with the Group's accounting policy for borrowing costs (note 3.20).